axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

 Customize task delegation
 -------------------------

-To customize the list of users and roles that a task can be delegated to, create a callable subprocess with:
+To customize the list of users and roles a task can be delegated to, create a callable subprocess with:

 **Signature**: portalCalculateTaskDelegate